karrick/gobls/README.md

 ## Performance

+On my test system, gobls scanner takes from 2% to nearly 40% longer than bufio scanner, depending on the length of the lines to be scanned.
+The 40% longer times were only observed when line lengths were `bufio.MaxScanTokenSize` bytes long.
+Usually the performance penalty is 2% to 15% of bufio measurements.

+Run `go test -bench=.` on your system for comparison.
+I'm sure the testing method could be improved.
+Suggestions are welcomed.

-Gobls is approximately one quarter the speed of the standard library.
-While the `Scan()` method for `bufio.Scanner` returns in fewer than 30 nanoseconds on my test system for most line lengths, it takes gobls around 100 nanoseconds on the same system under similar load.
-For this reason, I recommend using `bufio.Scanner` for programs unless a specific program must be able to parse lines that exceed a very large constant, `bufio.MaxScanTokenSize`.
+I recommend using standard library's bufio scanner for programs unless a specific program must be able to parse lines that exceed a very large constant, `bufio.MaxScanTokenSize`.
 In this case, the additional delay due to extremely long lines may be an acceptible tradeoff compared to the errors that would be returned by `bufio.Scanner`.